antoniofs23/app-fit-psych-func/README.md

-Fits a psychometric function to an individual subject's trial-wise responses
+Fits a psychometric function to an individual subject's trial-wise responses using negative log likelihood
 ---
-[error is minimized via negative-log-likelihood]
-Right now the function is forced to fit a Weibull, will add more options in the future **inputs:**
+Right now the function is forced to fit a *Weibull*, will add more options via a new input argument in the future **inputs:**
 1. file   <code>{**.csv**}</code>:  file containing trial-wise subject responses (should follow tidy-data format and has to be named <code>'**datafile.csv**'</code> should have the following column labels <code>{*'xvals','trialsIdx','conditions','accuracy'*} </code> in no specific order where: